xenify-io/litepaper/Litepaper.md

 ## ♦️ Token Burning

-- Users can burn DXN tokens to acquire XNF, with DXN acting as a layer 2 burner of XEN.
-This process contributes to reducing the circulating supply of DXN tokens, potentially increasing their value over time to support the XEN ecosystem.
-On the other hand, xYSL serves to unify both communities by providing a shared hyper-deflationary token that encourages collaboration and mutual growth.
-By participating in xYSL-related activities, users from both communities can benefit from the increased value and scarcity of the token while working together towards a common goal.
+- DXN and xYSL tokens can be burned to acquire XNF, with the burning of DXN acting as a strategic layer 2 burner of XEN.
+This process doesn't merely reduce the circulating supply of DXN and xYSL tokens - it could also potentially boost their value over time.
+By doing so, it strengthens both the XEN ecosystem and YSL.IO ecosystem.
+Now, let's talk about xYSL tokens.
+They aren't just another token to burn - they're the glue that binds two communities together.
+The burning mechanism has been designed to merge both communities under a shared hyper-deflationary umbrella.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)